cabinsix/It-Tok/README.md

-Sample
+***Sample***

-15 videos from Gen_It-Tok and 15 videos from PolSo_It-Tok, randomly selected.
+Treebank of the It-Tok corpus subsection: sample made up of 15 videos from Gen_It-Tok and 15 videos from PolSo_It-Tok, randomly selected.

 | Gen_It-Tok    |    status     |
 | ------------- | ------------- |